Go Back Go Back

 In a crisis, women and girls are also at much greater risk of violence and abuse, while social security and protection services break down and health facilities collapse.
 Yasmin*, 26, is a single mother of five children.
 Originally from Deir-ez-zor in eastern Syria, she has lived in Türkiye for five years and took shelter at a UNFPA safe space for women and girls set up in a sports hall after the earthquakes.

 Her husband was physically and emotionally abusive towards her.
 “He threatened me, he wanted to take my children away.”
-UNFPA previously provided shelter in a safe space, and with her home severely damaged she had been moved to the shelter.
+UNFPA previously provided shelter in a safe space, and now with her home severely damaged she said, “Now they have moved me to this centre because it is safer.”

 UNFPA safe spaces in Syria and Türkiye are ensuring prevention and response services for gender-based violence, for tens of thousands of women and girls living in over-crowded, makeshift camps or on the streets.
 They are facing acute protection risks, including a greater risk of gender-based violence, exploitation and abuse, and violations such as child and forced marriage - all of which have become increasingly ‘normalized’ during Syria’s protracted crisis.